 If you’d like to learn more about how plugins work or the ins and outs of music production, DJing, singing, songwriting, music business and more, then check out our London, Online and Los Angeles programmes.
-Alternatively, if you’re looking to study one of our popular degree courses, we have a range of programmes which specialise in music production and sound engineering, DJing, vocals and more.
+Alternatively, if you’re looking to study one of our popular degree courses, we have a range of programmes that specialise in music production and sound engineering, DJing, vocals and more.
 Check out our full roster here.

 What is Reverb?

 Reverb is an effect caused by soundwaves bouncing off the surfaces around you, creating a number of audio reflections which build up and eventually decay.
 Reverbs were created originally by recording in different rooms using different microphone placements.
 The bigger the room, the bigger the reverb and the smaller the room, the smaller the reverb.
 The same goes for microphones – if the microphone is further away from the instrument the reverb recorded will be larger.

 First created in the 1960s by The Hammond Organ Company, the spring reverb, as its name suggests, features a spring (or several springs) encased in a metal box called a reverb pan.
 An audio signal is sent to one end of the spring from a transducer (an electronic component) which creates waves that travel through the spring.
 The motion of the waves is then converted at the end of the spring by another transducer and added to the dry sound.
 The waves’ energy which is reflected and still contained in the spring creates the reverb effect we hear.